influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/tick/expr.md

 Converts a string or int64 into an float64 via Golang's [strconv.ParseFloat](https://golang.org/pkg/strconv/#ParseInt) or simple `float64()` coercion.
-A boolean is converted to a float64 where false -> 0.0 and true -> 1.0.
+A Boolean is converted to a float64 where false -> 0.0 and true -> 1.0.

 ```javascript
 float(value) float64